ibkevg/ibkevg.github.io/physics/_posts/2018-01-03-Problem-Mechanics-Morin-2.13.md

 $$ (a+b)F_1 + bF_2 = \left( \frac {a+b} {2} \right) Mg \tag{4} \label{eq:4} $$

 So we have 4 equations and 3 unknowns - seems almost too good to be true.
 Let's use Gaussian elimination from linear algebra to see if it is by expressing this system of equations in augmented matrix form and then row reducing.
 First though, lets make a prediction.
 To be held in place, a beam really only needs 2 supports but in our system we have 3.
-So the 3rd is redundant and could provide anywhere from nearly all the support, leaving little to be provided by the other two or it might provide almost no support, in which case the other two must shoulder the load.
+So the 3rd is redundant and could provide anywhere from nearly all the support, leaving little to be provided by the other two or it might provide almost no support, in which case the other two must shoulder most or all of the load.
 So we should find that only if one of the 3 supports is constrained in the force it can provide is this system completely solveable otherwise, the forces will be specified in terms of each other and the distances between them.

 ### Gaussian Elimination